Table of Contents

 A signal of thirst and hunger

-Just like you trust your body to tell you when you are cold or hot and you don’t check exactly what the temperature is, just like that the body knows how to tell us if it is hungry or thirsty and you should listen to it.
+Just like you trust your body to signal when you are cold or hot and you don’t check exactly what the temperature is, this is exactly how the body knows to signal if it is hungry or thirsty and you should listen to it.
 Sometimes in illness the body signals a reluctance to eat and this makes perfect sense, during illness the body prefers to direct its energy to fighting and not to digestion.
-One of the problems is a metabolic disease in which the body actually loses the ability to signal to us that we are full, the only way to be cured of this disease is by eating food that is adapted for humans.
+One of the problems is a metabolic disease where the body actually loses the ability to signal to us that we are full, the only way to be cured of this disease is by eating food that is adapted for humans.
 Years of eating not adapted to humans causes metabolic disease, everyone gets it at a different age.
-The same principle applies to drinking as long as you don’t confuse your body with caffeine, alcohol or other diuretics.
+The same principle applies to drinking – as long as you don’t confuse your body with caffeine, alcohol or other diuretics.

 The bottom line that comes from logic and science is: drink water when you’re thirsty and eat when you’re hungry.
-In a free diet you eat less carbohydrates and more meat and fish, therefore it is important that you do not be afraid to eat much more meat and fish than you are used to, eat until you are full.
+In a free diet, you eat less carbohydrates and more meat and fish.
+Therefore it is important not to be afraid to eat much more meat and fish than you were used to, eat until you are full.
 Wait for the signal that you are not hungry anymore.

-Why does the body not signal us that we are poisoned?
+Why doesn’t the body signal us that we are poisoned?

-You must be asking yourself, “So how does spicy taste to me?” or how does bitter wasabi taste to me?”
-And of course, “How does a cigarette taste?”
-[After all, they are not adapted to humans.]
+You must be asking yourself, “So how does spicy taste to me?” or “How does bitter wasabi taste to me?”
+Then bring more.’

-There are many systems in the body also for lack of substances that the body knows how to direct first to where they are needed for the near term [usually brain and energy] and only then for the long term [bone strength and more – you see this in osteoporosis].
-In this article Professor Bruce Ames explains the theory of routing minerals and vitamins.
+The body’s systems know how to direct the missing substances in the body to where they are needed more in the near term (usually brain and energy) and only then in the long term (bone strength and more – you see this in osteoporosis).
+In this article Professor Bruce Ames explains the theory of mineral and vitamin routing.

-With a cigarette, another mechanism of bias from a chemical substance works, the nicotine gives the brain a good signal and then we associate it with the cigarette and get “I like it”, the cigarette wants to kill us but the brain associates it with something good because of the nicotine – the body thinks short term.
+Another mechanism of bias from a chemical substance works with a cigarette.
+The nicotine gives the brain a good signal, and we associate it with a cigarette and get a good feeling, even though the cigarette wants to kill us, the brain associates it with something good because of the nicotine – the body thinks short term.

-The body has a natural mechanism that gives us a desire to continue eating food that we ate and did not kill us.
-Give the child spicy enough times and he will start to like spicy.
+The body has a natural mechanism that makes us want to keep eating food that we ate and didn’t kill us.
+Give the child spicy enough times, and he will start to like spicy.
 The test is in the initial taste and you see this in children: they want fat and sweet.

 Poisoning from plant toxins can manifest itself in different ways and at any time, which makes it a common and worrisome issue.
 Humans are exposed to a wide variety of toxins from plants, since each plant can contain hundreds or even thousands of different toxins.